Dominick Evans: FilmDis

+In 2018, Evans and his creative partner, screenwriter, Ashtyn Law, announced that FilmDis was now a media monitoring group, and they would be releasing a study on disability representation in television.
+In May 2019, FilmDis released the first of three studies into disability representation on television.
+They also released a paper outlining the results.

+In subsequent years, FilmDis has released two additional studies and papers.
+Both on disability representation in television.
+The first covers 2019 to 2020, and the second is a study examining shows airing between 2020 and 2022 called "The Pandemic Years Study."

+Their work watching television, which had the duo watching as much as 250 shows a year themselves, has led to them working to develop television to try to address the problems their studies outlined.
+They are currently working to develop content through their production company, Electric Marshmallow Productions.

 Honors

 Evans was named one of eight "LGBT influencers you need to know in New York City" in the summer of 2016 by Time Out.
 Evans was named one of New Mobilitys 2016 People of the Year for being part of a protest against assisted suicide.

 Personal life

 Evans lives in the suburbs of Detroit, Michigan.
 They have worked primarily with their creative partner, Ashtyn Law, since 2002.
 Dominick has started consulting on scripts for studios such as Lionsgate and shows airing on networks like Netflix.

 Evans was diagnosed with a degenerative neuromuscular disorder spinal muscular atrophy at age 4, and has had to use a wheelchair full-time since 1997.
 They also have asthma, chronic pain, ADD, OCD, PTSD, and are hard of hearing.

 Evans is non-binary, transgender and queer, and uses both they/them and he/him pronouns.